 A students experience at Ulpanat Orot extends well beyond the classroom.
-The wide array of extra-curricular activities, teams and programs encourage students to get involved in school life.
+The wide array of co-curricular activities, teams and programs encourage students to get involved in school life.
 Students are part of an environment that stresses contributing to the Jewish people while at the same time channeling their passions and honing their leadership skills.
 Bnei Akiva Schools emphasize a commitment to Medinat Yisrael.
 We expect our students to demonstrate Ahavat Yisrael, Derech Eretz and social responsibility towards the Jewish Community, Canada, and the world at large.

 Learning with the YU Beit Midrash

-The Ulpana Shabbaton is a yearly opportunity for the school to spend a Shabbat together in scenic Camp George.
+The Ulpana Shabbaton is a yearly opportunity for the school to spend a Shabbat together in a scenic setting.
 The grade 12s generally go up early to decorate and prepare for the rest of the school’s arrival, setting the stage for a wonderful weekend of Achdut, learning and communitybuilding.
 Shabbat includes davening, divrei torah, singing and shmoozing.
 It is a spiritual experience, allowing our students to interact with each other and their some of their teachers in an out-of-classroom, Shabbat atmosphere.
-Following Havdalah, the girls participate in several activities off-site, including curling or bowling.
+Following Havdalah, the girls participate in several activities off-site, including roller skating or bowling.
 They then return to a thematic party with dancing and pizza.
 It is an annual highlight for students and staff alike – an experience not to be missed!

 Clubs & Committees